barauna-lo/Entropys_MHD_vs_Hidro/README.md

 # Entropies: MHD vs Hydro

-Repository For the publication **Fine-Grained Comparative Classification of Equivalent MHD and HD Turbulence Patterns in an Entropic Informational Parameter Space**
+Repository For the publication **"Fine-Grained Comparative Classification of Equivalent MHD and HD Turbulence Patterns in an Entropic Informational Parameter Space"**

 **_Abstract:_**